ofiscal/tax.co.web-system.specific/README.md

 These are files that differ from one system to another.
-This repo is designed to be used with, and as a subfolder called `system-specific/` of, the repo `git@github.com:ofiscal/tax.co.web.git`.
+This repo is designed to be used as a submodule of the repo `git@github.com:ofiscal/tax.co.web.git`.

-The `master` branch of this repo is useless.
-Checkout instead the repo corresponding to the system you're using.
+The `master` branch of this repo can be customized -- indeed, it is useless until you do -- by editing the `base_system` portion of the file `paths.json` to correspond to the system on which it is being run.